 What is Triphala used for?

 Traditionally, Triphala is used for treating a wide range of ailments and health conditions.
 But unlike many other ayurvedic herbs, many parts of Triphala are still unknown for the potential benefits they may offer.
-The primary benefit attributed to Triphala is its laxative quality that helps in cleansing the system.
+The primary benefit attributed to Triphala is its laxative quality which helps in cleansing the system.
 Lower doses of Triphala work well as a bowel tonic to alleviate gastric formation and maintain digestive health.
 Triphala’s higher or substantial amounts function as a purgative or a strong laxative.
-Apart from the gastro and the intestinal benefits, Triphala is also believed to alleviate inflammation, control diabetes, promote weight loss, reduce cholesterol levels, relieve the body and mind from stress, treating a variety of bacterial and fungal infections.
+Apart from the gastro and intestinal benefits, Triphala is also believed to alleviate inflammation, control diabetes, promote weight loss, reduce cholesterol levels, relieve the body and mind from stress, treating a variety of bacterial and fungal infections.

 Weight loss with Triphala

 Weight loss is a significant benefit associated with Triphala.
 In the 2012 study on Triphala in the Alternative Therapies in Health and Medicine, mice were fed with a high-fat diet and then simultaneously treated with a daily dose of Triphala had surprising effects.
 The mice had highly reduced overall body weight, overall body fat, triglycerides level, LDL cholesterol level.
 It was also found that the treated mice showed improvements in the following areas:

 - The body’s ability to absorb glucose and clear it away from the bloodstream

 These areas would instead help in controlling the type 2 form of diabetes.
 But whether it would show similar effects on the human body is yet to be determined.